 If you’re confused, don’t worry.
 This article will demystify the vintage clothing term for you.

-We’ll look at its origin, definition, a short history of how it has become so trendy.
+We’ll look at its origin, definition, and a short history of how it has become so trendy.

 We also share with you the best vintage clothing online stores.